Building the Big Bad: Don't Forget the External Conflict in Your Novel

 Give Both Sides Strengths and Weaknesses

-Instead, consider how your opposing forces contrast and compliment each other.
+Instead, consider how your opposing forces contrast and complement each other.
 Does your main character have some specific gift or trait that can take down your antagonist?
-What weakness does your antagonist possess that makes it vulnerable to its destruction?
+What weakness does your antagonist possess that makes it vulnerable to destruction?

-Thinking about the Lord of the Rings again, Sauron was really a big powerful dude (or whatever he was), but that pesky little ring had the power to bring him down.
-It wasn’t much, but it was a sliver of hope.
+Thinking about The Lord of the Rings again, Sauron was really a big, powerful dude (or whatever he was), but destroying that pesky little ring had the power to bring him down.
+It wasn't much, but it was a sliver of hope.

 Layer Your Conflicts